 Keep the Golden Rule in mind and treat the recipient as you would want to be treated.
 Before you click “send” on any email take a minute and give it an extra read-through.
 Effective use of email can put you in a positive light with your supervisor and may even give you an edge when it's time for a promotion.

 2. Stay away from offensive comments.Avoid offensive comments in your email.
 This includes racist, sexist, or negative remarks about another person or company.
 If you receive an offensive email, don’t reply or forward it to anyone.
+Never use email to say anything that can be misconstrued to your boss.

 3. Don't shout.Remember that when you type in all caps, your email comes across as shouting.
 Some people think it makes their message easier to read, but that isn’t the case.
 Use a font that is easy on the eyes when read in standard case letters.